Are you on the hunt for tips, tricks, and advice relating to how to clean bamboo floors?

-Thankfully, dust mops are inexpensive and readily available.
-Unlike other cleaning tools or appliances, the quality doesn’t vary as widely.
-However, you will want to look for something that has a sturdy handle and not too many moving parts that could break.
+- You will want to look for a dust mop that has a sturdy handle and not too many moving parts that could break.

 Many dust mops can be used wet or dry, but it’s only recommended to do this in a pinch.
 It’s better to have a dedicated wet mop that’s cleaned before each use.